eNMS-automation/eNMS/docs/views/geographical_view.rst

 ------------

 The default view depends on the number of devices:
-- less than 50 devices, 3D
+- less than 50 devices: 3D
 - less than 2000: leaflet (classic 2D view)
 - more than 2000: clusterized 2D